catseye/Dungeons-of-Ekileugor/README.markdown

 TODO
 ----

-*   Traps!
-*   Possibility of 0 snakes or gold or potions or traps in a room
+*   Potions should have more effect on deeper levels
+*   Snakes should not hit as frequently on shallower levels
+*   Maybe armor or weapon +1's, or experience points/levels

 Discussion
 ----------